Berwick-upon-Tweed railway station: History

-In 1847, the Great Hall of Berwick Castle had to be demolished to make way for the new station (the former West Wall of the castle still marks the boundary of the now-defunct station goods yard), which opened the following year.
+In 1847, the Great Hall of Berwick Castle had to be demolished to make way for the new station, (Note: The former West Wall of the castle still marks the boundary of the former station goods yard.) which opened the following year.
 This replaced an initial structure erected by the North British Railway, whose line from the north first reached the town in 1846.
-The Newcastle and Berwick Railway meanwhile reached the southern bank of the River Tweed in March 1847, but it was another eighteen months before a temporary viaduct across the river was commissioned to allow through running between Edinburgh and Newcastle.
-This in turn was replaced by the current Royal Border Bridge in July 1850.
+The Newcastle and Berwick Railway meanwhile reached the southern bank of the river Tweed in March 1847, but it was another eighteen months before a temporary viaduct across the river was commissioned to allow through running between Edinburgh and Newcastle.
+This, in turn, was replaced by the current Royal Border Bridge in July 1850.
 The station was rebuilt by the London and North Eastern Railway in 1927 and the buildings are Grade-II listed.